sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 >
 >_Risk_ is the level of injury to ESDC (High, Medium, Low).
 >
->_Probability of change_ is the probability that a change will happen in the future (e.g., new feature need, version upgrade, customization, integration, vendor product discontinuity, vendor product roadmap change)
+>_Probability of change_ is the probability that a change will happen in the future (e.g., new feature need, new legislation changes processes or rules, version upgrade, customization, integration, vendor product discontinuity, vendor product roadmap change, etc.)
 >
 >_Impact_ is the impact on ESDC that the change will have, informed by the following:
 >